zakyke/best_of_breed_lecture/README.md

-# best of breed lecture
+# Best of breed lecture
-js sample code for best of breed architecture lecture
+JS sample code for best of breed architecture lecture

 To run best of breed architecture lecture slids